-To fight back, keep our market reputation, and prevent our deals from being raided, we need to put the other dimensions of competition back on the table; specifically, those which correspond to our competitive advantages.
-We need to do this in a way that deepens the customer’s understanding of the transaction, and allows the customer to understand Price rather than rate.
+To fight back, keep your market reputation, and prevent your deals from being raided, you need to put the other dimensions of competition back on the table; specifically, those that correspond to your competitive advantages.
+You need to do this in a way that deepens the customer’s understanding of the transaction and allows the customer to understand Price, rather than rate.

-One way to do this is proactively, through sharing a limited set of scenarios with customers, showing rate / term tradeoffs.
-Our data shows that where competitive offers are identified, relationship managers are 38% less likely to have set up and presented multiple scenarios.
-This suggest that offering various scenarios at the onset, and making the customer aware of their influence over rates acts to vaccinate against raiding.
+One way to do this is proactively, through sharing a limited set of scenarios with customers, showing rate / term trade-offs.
+PrecisionLender data shows that where competitive offers are identified, relationship managers are 38% less likely to have set up and presented multiple scenarios.
+This suggests that offering various scenarios at the onset and making the customer aware of their influence over rates, acts to vaccinate against raiding.

 This insider information is key to moving from “match the rate” to “increase the value,” which is the ultimate goal of any anti-raid strategy.
 Moving the conversation from rate to value through mutual understanding improves our client relationships, our bank’s brand and our bottom line.